TENS MACHINE USE

 The sticky electrode pads need to be placed in the correct position for maximum pain relief.
 It is preferable to obtain assistance from either your birthing partner or medical adviser when positioning the pads.
 Please read the following instructions carefully:

-- Carefully peel the pads from the plastic backing using your forefinger and thumb.
+- Ensure the unit remains switched off.
+Carefully peel the pads from the plastic backing using your forefinger and thumb.
 Do not pull on the lead wires.

 - Position the top two pads (connected to the left socket CH1) approximately 4cm either side of the spine and 4-5cm above the imaginary navel line as seen in the diagram.